Skip to main content

 Dry Creek Valley is Sonoma's Zinfandel heartland, with old-vine blocks that survived Prohibition still producing today.
 The compact 16-by-2-mile valley has a Bordeaux-like climate and remains refreshingly rural — family-owned wineries, no traffic lights, and the Dry Creek General Store (est. 1881) as its unofficial center.

-16 wineries · Sonoma County
+16 wineries · Zinfandel

 Wineries in Carneros (Sonoma)